Apache SpamAssassin

 Apache SpamAssassin is a computer program used for e-mail spam filtering.
 It uses a variety of spam-detection techniques, including DNS and fuzzy checksum techniques, Bayesian filtering, external programs, blacklists and online databases.
 It is released under the Apache License 2.0 and is a part of the Apache Foundation since 2004.

 The program can be integrated with the mail server to automatically filter all mail for a site.
 It can also be run by individual users on their own mailbox and integrates with several mail programs.
 Apache SpamAssassin is highly configurable; if used as a system-wide filter it can still be configured to support per-user preferences.

 History

 Apache SpamAssassin was created by Justin Mason, who had maintained a number of patches against an earlier program named filter.plx by Mark Jeftovic, which in turn was begun in August 1997.
 Mason rewrote all of Jeftovic's code from scratch and uploaded the resulting codebase to SourceForge on April 20, 2001.

 In Summer 2004 the project became an Apache Software Foundation project and later officially renamed to Apache SpamAssassin.

-The SpamAssassin 3.4.2 release in September 2019 was the first in over three years, but the developers say that "The project has picked up a new set of developers and is moving forward again.".

-In December 2019, version 3.4.3 of SpamAssassin was released.

-In April, 2021, version 3.4.6 of SpamAssassin was released.
-It was announced that development of version 4.0.0 would become project's focus.